Bisonai/orakl/docs/v0.1/README.md

 ```

-### Request-Response
+## Request-Response

-**Request-Response** allows to query any information off-chain and bring them to your smart contract.
+**Request-Response** allows to query any information off-chain and bring it to your smart contract.
-The most common and complicated requests are predefined in the off-chain oracle, therefore they simplify on-chain request and postprocessing as well.
+The most common and complicated job requests are predefined in the off-chain oracle, therefore they simplify on-chain request and postprocessing as well.

-#### Predefined Data Feed
+### Predefined Job Request

-The list of predefined data feeds can be found at [Predefined Data Feeds page](predefined-data-feeds.md).
+The list of predefined job requests can be found at [Predefined Job Requests page](predefined-job-requests.md).

-#### Any API

-##### HTTP GET Single Word Response
+### Any API - HTTP GET Single Word Response

 ```solidity
 // SPDX-License-Identifier: MIT